Sharp decay estimates and numerical analysis for weakly coupled systems of two subdiffusion equations: Numerical verification of decay rates

 To further summarize the underlying rules of decay rates, we test various combinations of orders $\al,\be,\ga$.
 Since all figures until now show clear convergence to certain constants, we simply list the observed numerical results in Table \ref{asym-be_TPFDS_K=3_w=0_table}.
 Now it is obvious that the decay patterns switch according to the choice of $\be$, that is, $t^{-\be}$ (sublinear) if $\be<1$ and $t^{-(1+\ga)}$ (superlinear) if $\be=1$.
 Since $\be$ is the lowest order with a non-vanishing initial value, again we confirm the importance of this order as discussed in the last example.

 \end{example}

-\begin{example} Finally, we consider Case (iii) in \eqref{eq-IC3}, namely, $v_0=w_0\equiv0$ and $u_0\not\equiv0$.
+\begin{example} Finally, Case (iii) in \eqref{eq-IC3} is considered, namely, $v_0=w_0\equiv0$ and $u_0\not\equiv0$.
 As before, we test both cases of $\be<1$ and $\be=1$ and illustrate the decay of numerical solutions in Figure \ref{asym-be_TPFDS_K=3_v=0-w=0}.
 Contrary to the last example, here both cases show a decay rate of $t^{-1.5}$ independent of the choice of $\be$.

 In order to better understand the mechanism, again we observe the decay patterns with various combinations of orders $\al,\be,\ga$.
 As listed in Table \ref{asym-be_TPFDS_K=3_v=0-w=0_table}, it reveals that all decay rates take the form of $t^{-(1+\ga)}$ regardless of the order $\be$ at the middle.
 In view of the initial supply, this time the lowest order with a non-vanishing initial value is exactly $1$.
 Then from Table \ref{asym-be_TPFDS_K=3_v=0-w=0_table}, we can conjecture that the decay rate in this case is always superlinear, whose power only depends on the lowest order ($\ga$ in this example) among all components.